-The Consultant in charge of your case, and the Interventional Radiologist (the doctor who specialises in Imaging Procedures) who will be carrying out the TJ Liver Biopsy will have discussed the situation, and feel that this is the best option for you.
-However, you will also have the opportunity for your opinion to be taken into account and if, after discussion with your doctors, you do not want the procedure carried out, and then you can decide against it.
+The Consultant in charge of your case, and the Interventional Radiologist (the doctor who specialises in Imaging Procedures) who will be carrying out the venous sampling will have discussed the situation, and feel that this is the best option.
+However, you will also have the opportunity for your opinion to be taken into account and if, after discussion with your doctors, you do not want the procedure carried out, then you can decide against it.

-Who will be performing the TJ Liver Biopsy?
+Who will be performing the venous sampling?

-A specialist doctor called a Interventional Radiologist.
-Interventional Radiologists are experts in using X-ray equipment and in microsurgical techniques.
+A specialist doctor called an Interventional Radiologist.
+Interventional Radiologists have special expertise in using X-ray equipment and in microsurgical techniques.